-- Three-dimensional conformal radiation therapy (3-D CRT) — In this type of treatment, a computer is used to create a 3-D picture of the tumor to conform or match the radiation beam to the shape of the tumor.
-Many radiation beams are aimed at the tumor from different angles, sparing normal tissue as much as possible.
+Three-dimensional conformal radiation therapy (3-D CRT): In this type of treatment, a computer is used to create a 3-D picture of the tumor to conform or match the radiation beam to the shape of the tumor.
+Multiple radiation beams are aimed at the tumor from different angles, sparing normal tissue as much as possible.

-- Intensity Modulated Radiation Therapy (IMRT) — IMRT is an advanced type of three-dimensional radiation that conforms to the shape of a tumor.
+Intensity Modulated Radiation Therapy (IMRT): IMRT is an advanced type of 3D radiation that adapts to the shape of a tumor.
 With IMRT, not only are beams aimed at the tumor from several directions, the intensity or strength of the beams can be adjusted to minimize the amount of radiation that reaches normal tissue.

-- Stereotactic radiosurgery or radiotherapy — Stereotactic radiosurgery or radiotherapy uses precisely focused radiation beams to treat specific tumors and other abnormal growths in the brain,spine, liver, lung or other sites.
+Stereotactic radiosurgery or radiotherapy: Stereotactic radiosurgery, or radiotherapy, uses precisely focused radiation beams to treat specific tumors and other abnormal growths in the brain, spine, liver, lung or other sites.
 Computers create 3-D images to guide doctors in delivering radiation to the target area with minimal exposure to surrounding healthy tissue.
-This type of treatment utilizes higher daily doses but less number of treatments.
+This type of treatment utilizes higher daily doses but a lower number of treatments.